Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Recent window

-AMAT Since inception Sterling ratio
+AMAT 5Y Sterling ratio

 Deeper research window

-AMAT Sterling Ratio (Since inception)
+AMAT Sterling Ratio (5Y)

 Return per average drawdown